1905 Alberta general election: Electoral boundaries

 The question of whether there was population-based gerrymandering returns different responses.
 Historian Lewis Thomas notes the final layout favoured northern Alberta with one additional district, despite Oliver and Talbot being aware that more than 1,000 more voters south of the Red Deer River participated in the 1904 Territorial election.
 Alexander Bruce Kilpatrick notes that the census results from 1906 show that if the 38th township is chosen as the dividing line (City of Red Deer), there were 93,601 persons in northern Alberta and 87,381 in southern Alberta, with an additional 4,430 residing in the 38th township.
 Kilpatrick claims that people misconstrued where the population of the Strathcona census district lived, assuming most were south of the 38th Township when a significant majority were in fact north of the township.

 Kilpatrick however, describes the layout of the electoral districts as a "blatant manipulation of the electoral map to suit a particular purpose".
-In particular, Kilpatrick claims that Oliver designed the constituencies to maximize the influence of Edmonton, the borders did not align with the previous constituencies from the North-west Territories legislature, and instead were drawn to have several ridings touching the city's borders.
-At the same time, Calgary did not have the same advantages in design and was reduced from two seats in the North-west Territories Legislature to one in the new Alberta Legislature.
+In particular, Kilpatrick claims that Oliver designed the constituencies to maximize the influence of Edmonton, the borders did not align with the previous constituencies from the North-West Territories legislature, and instead were drawn to have several ridings touching the city's borders.
+At the same time, Calgary did not have the same advantages in design and was reduced from two seats in the North-West Territories Legislature to one in the new Alberta Legislature.
 Calgary was given an additional member before the next provincial election.

 Voting and eligibility

-Voter and candidate eligibility requirements remained in place under the rules set by the North-West Legislative Assembly under The Territories Elections Ordinance.
-The right to vote was provided to male British subjects who were 21 years of age or older and had resided in the North-West Territories for at least 12 months, and the electoral district for the three months prior to the vote.
-The vote took place on November 9, 1905, with polls open between 9:00 a.m. and 5:00 p.m.
+Voter and candidate eligibility requirements for the 1905 election remained the same as those set by the North-West Legislative Assembly under The Territories Elections Ordinance.
+The right to vote was provided to male British subjects who were 21 years of age or older, had resided in the North-West Territories for at least 12 months, and resided in the electoral district for the three months prior to election day.
+The election took place on November 9, 1905, and polls were open to voters between 9:00 a.m. and 5:00 p.m.

-In 1905 Albertans would vote by marking an "X" on a blank sheet of paper using a coloured pencil which corresponded to the candidate whom they wished to vote for, red for Liberal and blue for Conservative.
-Scrutineers were able to contest the eligibility of a person voting, the voter would then be required to fill out a form with their information which would be deposited in an envelope along with their ballot.
-The voter would then be required to return within two days to contest the objection to a Justice of the Peace.
+During the 1905 elections voters marked an "X" on a blank sheet of paper using a colored pencil that corresponded to the Liberal candidate (red) or Conservative candidate (blue) they wished to vote for.
+If a scrutineer disputed a voter's eligibility, the individual would be required to complete a form providing their information and place it in an envelope with their ballot.
+The voter would then be required to return within two days to contest the objection before a Justice of the Peace.